AMReX-Fusion/Furnace/Docs/source/faq.rst

    This usually indicates that the build system cannot find a source file.
-   The source files are specified in the various ``Make.package`` files throughout the Furnace directory hierarchy. make will look through the directories in the ``VPATH_LOCATIONS`` to find the files.
+   The source files are specified in the various ``Make.package`` files throughout the Logi directory hierarchy. make will look through the directories in the ``VPATH_LOCATIONS`` to find the files.

    There are 2 things you can do to check what’s happening.
 First, inspect